 If your organisation has had a data security breach at any time, this could introduce vulnerabilities.
 Employee user credentials can open a back door to key systems.
 Loss of customer details can enable criminals to impersonate your brand.
 Leaks of infrastructure and systems details can be used for planning cyber attacks and so on.

 A relatively recent but common new form of brute force attack, credential stuffing, is used by bad actors who take advantage of users who reuse passwords in multiple locations.
 Once one system is broken into, bad actors will take long lists of username/password combinations and bulk load them into your system logins.

 Spear phishers may attempt to target high-level members of your organisation by posing as legitimate contacts.
 Access to these users can happen as a result of a data breach, but more often carefully crafted social engineering techniques to get executives to provide sensitive information.

 Bad actors will also take advantage of coupon fraud, or providing methods of getting unauthorised discounts or free copies of your products, resulting in a significant hit to your company’s bottom line.

 Step 4 - Look beyond your network

 Making sure your systems are secure is difficult enough.
 However, data breaches are often beyond your control and invisible until after the fact.
-For this reason, it’s also important to monitor external sources, and particularly the Dark Web to be able to identify whether your data is shared, sold or discussed by bad actors planning attacks.
+As part of any cybersecurity risk management plan, it’s also important to monitor external sources, and particularly the Dark Web to be able to identify whether your data is shared, sold or discussed by threat actors planning attacks.
 If you can become aware of these instances, internal actions can be taken to secure the integrity of your systems.

 In order to do this, it makes sense to take advantage of Skurio’s advanced automated monitoring solutions.
-This way you are prepared, even in the unfortunate event of a breach, to be able to minimise the potential impact to your organisation.
+This way you are prepared, even in the unfortunate event of a breach, to be able to minimise the potential impact and business risk to your organisation.